 - Take the syrup off the heat and add the mint and rum.
 Muddle, or crush, the mint leaves with a wooden spoon so they release their essential oils.

 - You can keep the syrup in a jar with a tight fitting lid in the fridge indefinitely.

-Just omit the rum if you are serving this to the family.
+- Feel free to omit the rum if you’ll be serving this to kids or non-drinkers.

 - Almost any fruit will work in this recipe ~ go for all all-berry mixture, a tropical-fruit theme, there are tons of delicious variations!